DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 ## Week 2: sequencing a coherent curriculum

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT does not have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-2-mentor-materials)

 ## Week 3: an introduction to literacy

+### ECTs

-For this topic you’ll need to work through the self-study materials below.
+For this topic you’ll need to work through the self-study materials below (45 minutes).

-Duration: 45 minutes.
+You’ll also attend a training session arranged by your induction tutor (90 minutes).

 1. [Instructions](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-instructions)
 2. [Learning outcomes](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-learning-outcomes)